sparkfabrik/company-playbook/content/tools-and-policies/frontend-guidelines-drupal8.md

 ##### Extend components using modifier classes.

 Create component variants explicitly, adding a suffix with the variant name preceded by two dashes.
-In order to keep the stylesheet DRY, this modifier class should only contain the styles needed to extend the original.
+To keep the stylesheet DRY, this modifier class should only contain the styles needed to extend the original.
 This means that both base and modifier classes must appear together in the markup:

 *CSS*